ploomber/projects/parametrized/README.md

 filter_output(captured, startswith='INFO:papermill:some_param')
 ```

-We see that our task, effectively changed the value!
+We see that our task effectively changed the value!

 Finally, let's see how the `output/` folder looks like: